 After a two-year Nature's Farm Camp hiatus, they return!
 Sarita is the former co-creator of an Art and Nature Camp in Los Angeles.
 She developed & implemented engaging garden and plant-focused activities to connect youth to nature and has extensive experience sharing the homesteading skills she uses on a daily basis.
 She’s also a professional artist, exploring the interaction between nature, cities, and cultures.
 Champ works as a woodworking teacher, but he's also a camper favorite as a talented teacher of comics and puppetry.

 We hire passionate people capable of making positive food and nature experiences available to children.
 They have a ton of energy and experience with kids in the outdoors.
 They have expertise in Food/Farming, Ecology, Arts or Building, and are good at sharing their skills.
-If you're interested, apply HERE.
-Want to be considered for our cooking programs, click HERE.
+If you're interested for an unforgettable summer job in 2019, apply HERE.
+Want to be considered for our cooking programs?
+Click HERE.

 Thank you to Teams 2015- 2017